 Threat actors make money from many types of compromised personal information and corporate intellectual property.
-Examples of compromised data for sale on the dark web include medical records, cloned and compromised gift cards. and stolen credentials to "pay for" services like Netflix and Uber, and items charged via PayPal, as illustrated in Figure 10-1.
+Examples of compromised data for sale on the dark web include medical records, cloned and compromised gift cards, and stolen credentials to "pay for" services like music streaming providers or transportation applications, and items charged via online payment providers, as illustrated in Figure 10-1.

-Figure 10-1: Compromised data - Spotify credentials disclosed on the dark web.
+Figure 10-1: Compromised data - Credentials for an online music-streaming service disclosed on the dark web.
 (Source: Recorded Future)